dvab-sarma/android_local_manifest/Readme.md

 ***
 ### UPDATE FOR RK3566 (Orange pi 3b v2.1)

-- Currently, this update supports for Rockchip's rk3588 SoC, Would be releasing for rk3566 in near future.
+- Currently, this update (qpr1) support is only for Rockchip's rk3588 SoC, Would be releasing for rk3566 in near future.
+For AOSP 16 on rk3566, Please use the android-16.0 branch of this project.

 ***